 In this activity, students learn about the legal aspects of bullying such as criminal law, sharing of intimate images, the right to control images of themselves and possible recourses.
 Students then take a position on these issues.

-- Encourage students to reflect on bullying and its consequences.
+- To encourage students to reflect on bullying and its consequences.

-- Provide students with an understanding of the legal aspects of bullying.
+- To provide students with an understanding of the legal aspects of bullying.

-- Have students take a position on, and debate, legal issues related to bullying.
+- To have students take a position on, and debate, legal issues related to bullying.

 Broad areas of learning

 - Promotion of the rules of social conduct and democratic institutions

 - Putting information to use